 - A strong sense of consciousness and perception of environment and individuals.

 - Intuitiveness and an ability to use available resources.

 - Non-judgmental and objective.

 - An inclination for problem-solving.

 - Patience when dealing with the public and frustrating scenarios.

-Detective Salary Range and Top Paying States
+Detective Salary Range and the Top Paying States

-As stated by the U.S. Bureau of Labor Statistics (BLS), the median yearly salary for detectives and criminal investigators in 2019 was $83,170 and opportunities for growth in this field is expected to grow by 5% between the years 2019 and 2029.
-Bear in mind that salary is often connected to cost of living.
+As stated by the U.S. Bureau of Labor Statistics (BLS), the median yearly salary for detectives and criminal investigators in 2019 was $83,170 and opportunities for growth in this field are expected to grow by 5% between the years 2019 and 2029.
+Bear in mind that salary is often connected to the cost of living.